How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Methodology

 \subsubsection{Type Ia Supernovae}

-In our analysis, we use two SNe Ia datasets: \begin{enumerate} \item \textbf{Union3: } The updated 'Union' compilation of 2,087 cosmologically useful SNe Ia from 24 datasets ('Union3').
-These 2087 SNe Ia are then compressed to 22 redshift bins.
-In our analysis, we use these binned modulus distance observations of Union3 compilations \cite{UNION3}. \item \textbf{PantheonPlus (PP):} Supernova data from the Pantheon+ dataset, which provides the most recent measurements of the distance modulus \cite{Brout:2022vxf}.
-This data set comprises 1,701 light curves from 1,550 distinct SNe Ia, covering a redshift range of $0.01 < z < 2.26$ and with $\rm Cov_{SN}$, which includes statistical and systematic errors. \end{enumerate}
+In our analysis, we use two SNe Ia datasets: \begin{enumerate} \item \textbf{Union3:} The updated `Union' compilation of 2,087 cosmologically useful SNe Ia from 24 datasets ('Union3').
+These 2,087 SNe Ia are then compressed to 22 redshift bins.
+In our analysis, we use these binned modulus distance observations of Union3 compilations \cite{UNION3}. \item \textbf{PantheonPlus\&SH0ES (PPS):} Supernova data from the Pantheon+ dataset, which provides the most recent measurements of the distance modulus \cite{Brout:2022vxf}.
+This data set comprises 1,701 light curves from 1,550 distinct SNe Ia, covering a redshift range of $0.0012 < z < 2.2614$ and with $\rm Cov_{SN}$, which includes statistical and systematic errors.
+The PPS sample incorporates the SH0ES Cepheid distances to calibrate the SN Ia absolute magnitude as discussed in equation (14) and (15) of section 2.3 in \cite{Brout:2022vxf}. \end{enumerate}